Published at: 2025-10-30

 1.2.2.4 Custom Zoom

-• Zoom in/out in edit, view, preview, or card modes.
+• Adjust zoom level in edit/view/preview/card modes.
 Includes one-click reset.

 1.2.3 Styling (Mobile)